ellennickles/xphoto-s23/week10/README.md

   - In your own words...
 - Include in your response at least one (1) question to ask Zach during his visit.

-"gives a very early history of how people were exploding viewpoint and the photograph much earlier than is often discussed.
-I read it with my undergrads and think it is a fun, accessible text.
-I think it also nicely gives an early approach of being more playful and flexible with photographic information, which how it relates to my work most easily."

 ### PART 3 • SUBMIT • [Assignment Form](https://forms.gle/bT1L7qHnrvmQ23sN9)